fastforwardlabs/cml_churn_demo_mlops/README.md

 1 CPU / 2 GB instance.
 Then **Run > Run All Lines**

 ### 1 Ingest Data
-This script will read in the data csv from the file uploaded to the s3 bucket setup during the bootstrap and create a managed table in Hive.
+This script will read in the data csv from the file uploaded to the object store (s3/adls) setup during the bootstrap and create a managed table in Hive.
 This is all done using Spark.

 Open `1_data_ingest.py` in a Workbench session: python3, 1 CPU, 2 GB.
 Run the file.